 Cryptocurrency is making its name known in estate planning, which means it is important to choose an attorney who understands crypto as an asset to incorporate into your estate plan.
-Crypto can be used to fund a trust or purchase an IRA, and should also be referenced in your estate planning documents.
+Crypto can be used to fund a trust or purchase an IRA (known as a Crypto IRA™ or Cryptocurrency IRA™), and should also be referenced in your estate planning documents.
 When incorporating your crypto into your estate planning, it is important to consider your choice of a fiduciary, their authority and access, and how your crypto may impact your taxes.

 Individuals who hold crypto should indicate in their estate planning documents the names of individuals or organizations who are permitted to access and manage their crypto upon their death to avoid distribution issues.
 This language should include granting permission to access the decedent’s electronic devices that have information relating to their crypto.
 Failure to include such language could result in the person who is trying to access your crypto (a Personal Representative, Trustee or fiduciary) violating federal or state laws.
 It is also important that whoever is designated to take control of the decedent’s crypto knows the decedent’s private key.
 It is virtually impossible to uncover an individual’s private key!